EricAndrechek/EricAndrechek/README.md

 ---

-I'm a Senior at Okemos High School and will be starting Software Engineering this fall at the University of Michigan.
+I'm a Freshman in the College of Engineering at the University of Michigan and am studying Software Engineering.

 Proud GNU/Linux user and avid tinkerer.
 If it ain't broke, it will be soon.